The size of the quark-gluon plasma in ultracentral collisions: impact of initial density fluctuations on the average transverse momentum: Introduction

 Ultracentral Pb+Pb collisions at the Large Hadron Collider (LHC), typically defined as the 0.2\% fraction producing the largest number of particles~\cite{CMS:2013bza}, open a unique window on the initial stages of the collision~\cite{Luzum:2012wu,Shen:2015qta}.
 The reason is that they have essentially zero impact parameter~\cite{Das:2017ned}, so that two different ultracentral collisions differ only by quantum fluctuations~\cite{Samanta:2023amp}.
 These quantum fluctuations originate in particular from the wavefunctions of colliding nuclei~\cite{Liu:2022kvz,Zhang:2025voj}.
 They are characterized, to leading order, by the two-point function of the initial entropy density field~\cite{Blaizot:2014nia}.
 This two-point function can be related to two-body correlations within the nucleus~\cite{Giacalone:2023hwk,Mehrabpour:2025ogw}, and this relation paves the way to detailed theoretical predictions~\cite{Duguet:2025hwi,Liu:2025uks}.
 But there are at present few constraints from heavy-ion experiments, if any, on how fluctuations are distributed through the transverse plane.
 The only existing constraint is on the variance of the total entropy at zero impact parameter, which is inferred from the tail of the multiplicity distribution~\cite{Yousefnia:2021cup,Pepin:2022jsd}, and corresponds to the integral of the two-point function.

-We show that the increase of the mean transverse momentum $\langle p_T\rangle$ as a function of the collision multiplicity, which has recently been observed in ultracentral Pb+Pb collisions at the LHC~\cite{CMS:2024sgx,ATLAS:2024jvf,ALICE:2025rtg}, can be used to constrain the spatial dependence of the two-point function. $\langle p_T\rangle$ is proportional to the effective temperature~\cite{Gardim:2019xjs} of the quark-gluon plasma which is produced in the collision, while the collision multiplicity is proportional to the entropy.
-The temperature is related to the entropy density through the equation of state.
-Therefore, it has been initially argued~\cite{Gardim:2019brr} that the increase of $\langle p_T\rangle$ probes the equation of state, and more specifically, the speed of sound of high-temperature QCD~\cite{Gardim:2024zvi,SoaresRocha:2024drz,Sun:2024zsy,Mu:2025gtr}.
-This was based on the assumption that the multiplicity increase occurs at constant volume.
-This hypothesis has been criticized on the basis of careful state-of-the-art simulations~\cite{Nijs:2023bzv,Gavassino:2025bts}, which have shown that depending on the details of the initial-state model, the quark-gluon plasma may shrink or swell as the multiplicity increases~\cite{Sun:2024zsy}.
+We show that the increase of the mean transverse momentum $\langle p_T\rangle$ as a function of the collision multiplicity $N_{ch}$, which has recently been observed in ultracentral Pb+Pb collisions at the LHC~\cite{CMS:2024sgx,ATLAS:2024jvf,ALICE:2025rtg}, can be used to constrain the spatial dependence of the two-point function.
+Hydrodynamic simulations have shown that $d\ln\langle p_T\rangle/d\ln N_{ch}=c_s^2$, where $c_s^2$ is the sound velocity at an effective temperature which will be defined in Sec.~\ref{s:trajectum}.
+This relation is surprisingly accurate for a broad range of collision energies (encompassing that of the LHC), freeze-out temperatures~\cite{Gavassino:2025bts} and equations of state resembling that of QCD~\cite{Gardim:2024zvi}, provided that the transverse size of the quark-gluon plasma produced in the early stages of the collision is independent of $N_{ch}$.
+The physical picture is that an increase in $N_{ch}$ corresponds to an increase in entropy density, while the increase of $\langle p_T\rangle$ measures that of the corresponding temperature~\cite{Gardim:2019brr}, and the two are related by the compressibility, which defines the speed of sound~\cite{Ollitrault:2007du}.
+But the hypothesis of constant size has been criticized on the basis of state-of-the-art simulations~\cite{Nijs:2023bzv}, which show that depending on the details of the initial-state model, the quark-gluon plasma may shrink or swell as the multiplicity increases~\cite{Sun:2024zsy}.